-Transaction amount Related party relationship Type of transaction 2024 2023 Notes HK\$'000 HK\$'000 Directors of the Company Sales of groceries products (ii) 28 11 Consultant fees paid (ii) - 68 Former Substantial Shareholder Promotion fees paid (ii) - 1,079 Close family members of Former Promotion fees paid (ii) - 613 Sassama, Sharanoidei Purchase of goods (ii) - 665
+Transaction amount Related party relationship Type of transaction 2025 2024 Notes HK\$'000 HK\$'000 Directors of the Company Sales of groceries products (ii) 4 28 Director of the Company Waiver of promissory note 22(c) 1,345 Connected person of the director of the Company Management services fee (ii) 669 - Connected person of the director of the Company Settlement of loans and advances to customers 22(c) 1,030 -

-- (i) The directors of the Company are of the opinion that the above transactions were entered into at terms agreed by both parties and the terms of the transactions were determined by the directors with reference to the terms of similar transactions with unrelated third parties - (ii) The related party transactions in respect of the sales of groceries products and cash coupons, promotion fees paid, consultant fees paid and handling fees paid above constitute connected transactions or continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules.
+- (i) The directors of the Company are of the opinion that the above transactions were entered into at terms agreed by both parties and the terms of the transactions were determined by the directors with reference to the terms of similar transactions with unrelated third parties. - (ii) The related party transactions in respect of the sales of groceries products and cash coupons and management services fee above constitute connected transactions or continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules.
 However, those transactions are exempt from the disclosure requirements in Chapter 20 of the Listing Rules as they are below the de minimis threshold under Rule 20.74(1)(c) of the GEM listing Rules. - (iii) Except as disclosed above and elsewhere in the consolidated financial statements, there were no other significant related/connected party transactions with related parties during the year or significant balances with them at the end of the year.